parkjumsun/Containership-superRepo/README.md

 # project environment
-This project is implemented using spring MVC framework and RestTemplate library to send Rest API call to SDN Controller
+This project is implemented using spring MVC framework.
    - language: JAVA 17
    - framwork: Spring 3.2.1